HomeMy WebLinkAbout405.028 - Five Year Test ProceduresEffective Date: March 2005 Darla J. Scott, Supervising Fire Inspector

 that the required corrections have been completed properly, the original five year test

-contractor must notify the Department in writing that the repairs are, in their opinion,
+contractor shall notify the Department in writing that the repairs are, in their opinion,

 unsatisfactory.
-The document must be on company letterhead and include the
+The document shall be on company letterhead and include the

 following: company stamp affixed, a wet signature, and detailed reasons it is believed